 This programme is aimed at the many graduates from a range of non-business disciplines including Science, Engineering, IT, Arts and Humanities who are already working in business-related arenas and who now would like to gain a business qualification.
 The programme delivers a comprehensive and rigorous grounding in the key business areas.
 You will be challenged by a full and rigorous business curriculum and by a peer group of like-minded professionals seeking to develop their business credentials.

-What is the management project about?
+What is the Team Consulting Project about?

 How will the programme be delivered?